tlangan1/Life-Helper/README.md

 ## Service Workers:

+- In order to enable service workers within the Vite environment I am going to experiment with two approaches:
+  - See the routes that Vite exposes and try to work with that without the plugin.
+The first two routes are `/@vite/client` and `/src/index.jsx`
+  - Use a plugin called vite-plugin-pwa.
+This is probably the correct way to approach this.
+See [this](https://vite-pwa-org.netlify.app/guide/) for the instructions on how to do this.
 - Remember that if you go to the Application tab of Chrome Dev Tools you can see the service worker associated with that tab.
 You can also do things like `Stop` it and `Unregister` it.
 Also available at the bottom of the service workers panel is a link to `See all registrations`.
 - To reset the permissions for the service worker do the following:
   - Open the browser settings